 How long will it take before a decision is made?

 Most submissions are evaluated and a decision made within 4-6 months of receipt.
 We certainly try to evaluate submissions more quickly.
 Occasionally, the process can take longer if a submission is difficult to match with reviewers or if another delay occurs.
-If more than 6 months has passed since your submission, you may e-mail the appropriate editor for an update.
+If more than 6 months has passed since your submission, you may contact the appropriate editor for an update.

 Does Ecumenica offer royalties for published essays?